 - If you can't track it down you can mark it as lost.
 Then, when someone finds it, you will receive a notification and they will get your contact details so they can return the item to you.

-In terms of how the AirTag actually works (the magic behind it) Electronic Design (via MacRumors, again) notes that the AirTag will use UWB, which "is able to effectively measure distance between two devices with 5 to 10cm accuracy, compared to roughly 5m accuracy for Wi-Fi and Bluetooth".
+In terms of how the AirTag actually works, Electronic Design (via MacRumors, again) notes that the AirTag will use UWB, which "is able to effectively measure distance between two devices with 5 to 10cm accuracy, compared to roughly 5m accuracy for Wi-Fi and Bluetooth".

 UWB is used by the iPhone 11, iPhone 11 Pro and iPhone 11 Pro Max, which suggests the AirTag may only work with those handsets (as well as later devices such as the iPhone 12 range).

 It's thought that users will receive a notification on their iPhone should they move out of range of the tag, which should stop you leaving your keys in the office.
 You will apparently be able to add certain locations that can be ignored, though - if an item is safely in your house, for example.

 If you lose your tagged item you can attempt to locate it on the Find My app because the AirTag will transmit its location using this low-power form of Bluetooth and other Bluetooth devices will relay the location back to you via the Find My app.

 If you can't locate your tagged item you can mark it as lost.
 It seems that once it's marked as lost if someone passes within range they will receive a notification on their phone with your contact details allowing them to contact you to return the device.